 E. H. Evan Runner

-This Irish-German American philosopher who died in March, 2002, wrote the following some decades ago: "After nineteen centuries of history the Church is here for the first time in possession of a worked-out theoretical accounting of the world of culture and of the Christian's relation to it."
+After nineteen centuries of history the Church is here for the first time in possession of a worked-out theoretical accounting of the world of culture and of the Christian's relation to it.

-F. Dr. Joel Carpenter
+F. Joel Carpenter

 Kuyper's solution to the problem of competing worldviews in his native Netherlands was to embrace pluralism and to emphasize the value-laden, commitment-driven nature of knowledge.
 He reasoned that people quite naturally formed communities of the like-minded that shared a singular view of reality, a distinctive pattern for living and a socio-political agenda.
 A just society would recognize this social, intellectual and religious pluralism and encourage the various communities to negotiate the common good.